Query engineering

 Examples:

-• Instead of dancer, use ballet dancer performing on a stage with dim lighting.
-The additional context gives the platform insight into the type of dance and ambiance.
+.
+The additional context gives the platform insight into the type of dance and ambiance. - Instead of

 See the Find the perfect adrenaline rush activity for your next vacation section below for a practical example of how using descriptive phrases significantly improves the accuracy of your search results.